kyleyiyang/My-Net-Work/README.md

 6. The user can log out;
 7. The process is under session control.

-*need to load setup.php to connect to database prior to run any other files.
+*need to load setup.php to connect to database prior to running any other files.